 a.
 The financial year of The Club shall end on 31st December.

 b.
 All funds belonging to The Club shall be deposited with a bank or building society in accounts that shall carry The Club title.
-All accounts shall operate on two signatories, one of whom will be the Treasurer and the other either the Chairman or Director of Cricket.
+All accounts shall operate on two signatories, one of whom will be the Treasurer and the other either the Chairman or Sporting Director.

 c.
 Expenditure above agreed budget levels may only be authorised at a Committee Meeting.

 a.
 The property and funds of the Club cannot be used for the direct or indirect private benefit of members other than as reasonably allowed by the Rules and all surplus income or profits are reinvested in The Club.

 b.
 The Club may provide sporting and related social facilities, sporting equipment, coaching, courses, insurance cover, medical treatment, travel expenses and other ordinary benefits of Community Amateur Sports Clubs as provided for in the Finance Act 2002.

 c.
 The Club may also in connection with the sports purposes of The Club: sell and supply food, drink, books and related sports clothing and equipment, employ members and remunerate them for providing goods and services, on fair terms set by the Committee without the person concerned being present.

 d.
 Indemnify the Committee and members acting properly in the course of the running of The Club against any liability incurred in the proper running of The Club (but only to the extent of its assets).

 e.
 The Committee will have due regard to the law on disability discrimination and child protection.

 a.
 The members may vote to wind up The Club if not less than three quarters of those present and voting support that proposal at a properly convened general meeting.